 Convert Subsystems to Referenced Models

 Model reference offers benefits for modeling large, complex systems and for team-based development.
 Many large models use a combination of subsystems and referenced models.
-To decide whether to convert a subsystem to a referenced model, see Choose Among Types of Model Components.
+To decide whether to convert a subsystem to a referenced model, see Explore Types of Model Components.

 Prepare Subsystem for Conversion